Plow74/mdexample/file.md

 </ul>
 <ol start="9" type="1">
 <li><p>The tester verifies the ability of the Health IT Module to limit
-the data returned to only those FHIR resources for which the client is authorized according to the implementation specification adopted in § 170.215(a)(4).</p></li>
+the data returned to only those FHIR® resources for which the client is authorized according to the implementation specification adopted in § 170.215(a)(4).</p></li>
 <li><p>The tester verifies the ability of the Health IT Module to